Akashi Kaikyo Bridge: Construction

 The original plan called for a mixed railway-road bridge, but when construction on the bridge began in April 1988, it was restricted to road only, with six lanes.
 Actual construction did not begin until May 1988 and involved more than 100 contractors.
 The Great Hanshin Earthquake in January 1995 did not do substantial damage to the bridge due to anti-seismic building methods.
 Construction was finished on time in September 1996.
 The bridge was opened for traffic on April 5, 1998, in a ceremony officiated by the then-Crown Prince Naruhito and his spouse Crown Princess Masako of Japan along with Construction Minister Tsutomu Kawara.
-The bridge was the last Japanese megaprojects of the 20th century.
+The bridge was the last Japanese megaproject of the 20th century.

 Structure

 Substructures

 The illuminated Akashi Kaikyo Bridge, 2006.

 The bridge has four substructures: two main piers (located beneath the water) and two anchorages (on land).
 These are denoted 1A, 2P, 3P, and 4A in sequence from the Kobe side.
 1A consists of an underground circular retaining wall filled with roller-compacted concrete, 2P and 3P are circular underwater spread-foundation caisson structures, and 4A is a rectangular direct foundation.
 2P is located at the edge of the sea plateau at a level depth of 40–50 m and a bearing depth of 60 m, and 3P is located at the symmetrical point to 2P with respect to the bridge's center, at a level depth of 36–39 m and a bearing depth of 57 m.